Code-Institute-Submissions/in-the-band/README.md

 8. Scroll to the GitHub Pages section and select a publishing source
 9. Click 'Save'
 10. Click the URL created within the Settings - GitHub Pages section

 ## Credits
 I used these sources for example code which I then edited.
 They were also brilliant sources for troubleshooting the bugs I found along the way
 * https://stackoverflow.com/
 * https://www.w3schools.com/
 * https://getbootstrap.com/
 ### Content
 The content was created by the web developer based on the general makeup of the band Badelf.

 Some elements are fiction created to make the website engaging

 ### Media
-* Youtube - Metallica - Nothing else matters
+* As the band do not have any videos published online, I used: Youtube - Metallica - Nothing else matters
     * https://www.youtube.com/watch?v=tAGnKpE4NCI

 * Badelf's facebook image gallery:
     * https://www.facebook.com/Badelfmusic/photos
 * Badelf members personal facebook image galleries: